 FAQs Read All

-It can be hard to meet people when you are in a new and strange environment!
-The best advice we can give is to challenge yourself to try something new every day and to get out of your comfort zone.
+It can be hard to meet people when you are in a new and strange environment.
+The best advice we can give is to challenge yourself to try something new every day, and engage in local events and activities.
 If your program offers to arrange a tandem conversation partner, take them up on it.
 Join a student organization.
 Teach English at a school.
 Volunteer at a local community center or event.
 Find a group that shares your passions and interests.

 You may experience a conflict of schedule or choose to study something else once you arrive in country.
 Email your academic advisor or college advisor for approval if it is a change to major or distributional credit.
 If you fail to notify your advisor of major changes, your credits may not transfer back to Cornell the way you want.